-Amazon's claims of simplicity would be justified indeed if you compare it with building a complete Email sending infrastructure with similar scaling power as their own offering.
+Amazon’s claims of simplicity would be justified indeed if you compare it with building a complete Email sending infrastructure with similar scaling power as their own offerin, but well, if you are tired of verifying email addresses one by one, you should take a look at one of these tools.
 However, compared to integrating competitors such as Sendgrid or any SMTP based service, SES integration is anything but simple.

 Using any SMTP abstraction class, integrating an SMTP service involves passing the credentials and service endpoint IP.
 That’s it.
 We use the Zend_Mail component from the Zend Framework and our code looked like this: